St Mungo's Academy: 1999–present

 Since August 1999 the school has been part of an education pilot project in which it works very closely with its associated primary schools, some nursery schools and other agencies such as Health, Social Work, Careers and Psychological services.
 It is known as the St Mungo Learning Community and has considerable autonomy with a devolved budget to organise its own affairs.
 The aim is to reduce administration in individual schools, leaving more time for teaching and learning and work with other agencies in addressing pupils' needs.
 In October 2001 staff and pupils transferred to a new purpose-built school.
 In 2005, the school comprised 29 general classrooms, 7 dedicated ICT teaching areas, 10 science labs, 4 technical rooms, 4 art and design rooms, 3 home economics rooms, 3 music rooms, 2 gymnasia, a drama studio, a games hall, and a purpose-built oratory.
 Physical education facilities include 4 indoor areas and a new all-weather sports pitch, all used extensively by the local community.

-In 2005, 937 pupils were enrolled in the academy, of which 353 had learning difficulties, 19 had special educational needs and 11 spoke English only as a second language.

-The school motto was updated in 2006 to 'Bringing Out The Best'.

 The 150th anniversary of the founding of St. Mungo's Academy was celebrated in April 2008 at a dinner in a Glasgow hotel.
 Pride of place at the dinner went to the then 100-year-old Alasdair McCann, a Govan native, living in Galway.
 An icon of Saint Marcellin Champagnat, founder of the Marist Brothers was unveiled at a celebratory mass, at St Mungo's Church, Townhead, in June 2008.

-In 2012 'The Mungo Boys', a play based on the reunion of six, former St Mungo's Academy boys, meeting again 40 years after they left the school in 1968 played at the Edinburgh Fringe Festival.
+In 2012, The Mungo Boys, a play based on the reunion of six, former St Mungo's Academy boys, meeting again 40 years after they left the school in 1968 played at the Edinburgh Fringe Festival.
 The play was described as "a funny but gentle heart-warming record of youthful naivety, hope and optimism; a story of six pals who, to paraphrase the school motto, achieved nothing without work – but never lost the dream."